Kötschach-Mauthen: Economy and infrastructure

 Kötschach-Mauthen is a central municipality in the upper Gailtal and at the same time a gate to the Lesachtal.
 Wood processing, the production of heat exchangers, tourism in general and gastronomy in particular are important economic factors of the region.
 Kötschach-Mauthen is well known as a wellness and climatic spa.
 The town boasts a modern outdoor and indoor swimming pool ("Aquarena"), which is the biggest in both Upper Gailtal and Lesachtal.

 The National Hospital in nearby Laas consists of a medical department as well as a department for chronic patients.

 In Würmlach the pipelines AWP, which goes to Schwechat near Vienna, and TAL, which leads to Karlsruhe in Germany, split up.
 Since 2005 gas is being pumped from Würmlach's biological gas facility to Kötschach into its combined heat and power station.

+Passenger transport via train on the Hermagor-Kötschach-Mauthen section was discontinued at the end of 2016.